Lebanon Municipal Airport (New Hampshire)

 Lebanon Municipal Airport is a city-owned, public-use airport located three nautical miles (6 km) west of the central business district of Lebanon, a city in Grafton County, New Hampshire, United States.
 Also known as Lebanon Airport, it is the northernmost commercial airport in New Hampshire, near the Vermont border, off Interstate 89 just south of the junction with Interstate 91.
-The Lebanon Municipal Airport accommodates and services a wide variety of commercial and private aircraft, with a 5,000 foot runway and several modern T-Hangers and corporate hangers.
+The Lebanon Municipal Airport accommodates and services a wide variety of commercial and private aircraft, with a 5,000 foot runway and several modern T-Hangars and corporate hangars.
 Other nearby towns include Hanover, New Hampshire, and White River Junction, Vermont.
 The area is also the home of Dartmouth College and the Dartmouth–Hitchcock Medical Center.